elibroftw/blog.elijahlopez.ca/content/posts/university/bu-423-options-futures-swaps.md

 ## Chapter 17 - The Greek Letters

 - Delta = change in option price with relation to underlying
-- Vega or Lambda: change in option price with relation to underlying volatility
+- Vega or Lambda: change in option price with relation to underlying implied volatility
 - Theta: change in option price with relation to time
 - Rho: change in option price with relation to interest rate
 - Gamma: Change in option's **delta** in relation to stock price change (2nd derivative)